dictation-toolbox/dtactions/README.md

 ## Notes About Packaging for Developers

-The package is specified in `pyproject.toml` and uses  [flit](https://pypi.org/project/flit/) as the underlying build tool.
+The package is specified in `pyproject.toml`.

 Too build the package locally,

-`py -m flit build` (or just `flit build`) builds the package.
-You can also use `python -m build` if you have build installed.
-A github action publishes to  publishes to [Python Packaging Index](https://pypi.org/).
+`python -m build`.

-Version numbers of the packages must be increased before your publish to [Python Packaging Index](https://pypi.org/).
+[Draft a new release](https://github.com/dictation-toolbox/unimacro/releases) to publish a release on [Python Packaging Index](https://pypi.org/).